One Man's Family: Characters and story

-Satires

-As the radio version was coming to a conclusion, another radio team, Bob and Ray---already noted for poking fun at such radio programs as Mr. Keen, Tracer of Lost Persons ("Mr. Trace, Keener Than Most Persons") and Backstage Wife ("Mary Backstayge, Noble Wife")---launched a dry continuing satire of One Man's Family, "One Fella's Family," as part of their daily 15-minute slot on CBS.
-"One Fella's Family" featured the two comedians as the Butcher family and lanced even the radio classic's signature chapter-and-verse introductions, with Ray Goulding giving the fictitious episode title and describing it, for example, "... which is taken from Book Vee Eye, Chapter Ex Eye, Pages 2,3,5,11, 243 and the top of page 244."

-The show's title was also parodied by animator Tex Avery, in two of his MGM cartoons: 1943's One Ham's Family, and 1952's One Cab's Family.

 Overseas

 Two Australian versions of One Man's Family were broadcast in Australia in the late 1930s/early 1940s; in Sydney on 2CH and in Melbourne on 3XY.
 3XY opened in 1935 and was originally a very low rating station, until the great popularity of One Man's Family changed its fortunes.
 The Melbourne version featured 3XY announcer Carl Bleazby (who later featured in the Australian Broadcasting Commission's popular TV series, Bellbird).
-Doreen McKay portrayed Claudia on a 1939 Australian version.
+By 1939, Doreen McKay was portraying Claudia in an Australian version.